O1sims/networkR/README.md

 ### 1.2 Installation

-There is no CRAN version available.
-Consider the following installation instructions for `devtools`.
+There is no CRAN version available yet.
+Instead, consider the following installation instructions for `devtools`.

     # install.packages("devtools")
     library(devtools)